Tim-Hofmeester/mostela-dieren/README.md

 # mostela-dieren

-Repository for data and script for the manuscript entitled: The Mostela: an adjusted camera-trapping device, as a promising non-invasive tool to study and monitor small mustelids by Jeroen Mos & Tim R. Hofmeester
+Repository for data and script for the manuscript: Jeroen Mos & Tim R. Hofmeester (accepted) The Mostela: an adjusted camera-trapping device as a promising non-invasive tool to study and monitor small mustelids.
+Mammal Research.

 <b>Abstract</b>